Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 * Object type
   * Document
+    * Select the Type of Document to configure from **Current types not configured**
+    * Once a type is selected, it is visible under **Types that have Stage Info Configured**
+    * To configure the stage info view of the selected Object Type, drag and drop the attributes from the not selected list to the selected list.
+    * **Tab Title Configuration** - Create a pattern for the stage title that will be resolved based on the object in the stage.
+This will basically be the browser tab title when the document is opened in stage.
   * Folder
+    * Select the Type of Document to configure from **Current types not configured**
+    * Once a type is selected, it is visible under **Types that have Stage Info Configured**
+    * To configure the stage info view of the selected Object Type, drag and drop the attributes from the not selected list to the selected list.
+    * **Tab Title Configuration** - Create a pattern for the stage title that will be resolved based on the object in the stage.
+This will basically be the browser tab title when the document is opened in stage.
   * WebService
-* Select properties to display for each type
-* Create a pattern for the stage title that will be resolved based on the object in the stage.

 #### Search Result Traversal